 If you are planning on staying 1 and 4 days in the city, I would highly recommend you to get the Porto Card.
 It offers free unlimited public transports (including the metro to the airport and the beach), and over 170 free or discounted entrance in all museums and some stores, including Port wine caves!
 The city is really made to be explored by foot and the variety of public transportation options available make it easy for travelers to get to any local destination with ease.

 One of the world’s most beautiful train stations, the Estaçao São Bento wings you back to a more graceful age of rail travel.
 Completed in 1903, its mansard roof seems to come straight from Paris, but the true highlight are the 20,000 azulejos depicting historic battles and the history of transport.

 Tip: I went there around 8am on a Friday and it was calm enough between the trains’ arrivals to have plenty of time to shoot!

 - Sé Cathedral

 Reaching this hilltop cathedral is itself an adventure: you will probably get lost in a tangle of medieval alleys and stairways before eventually reaching the cathedral.
 Founded in the 12th century, it is one of the oldest monuments in Porto and clearly one of its highlights!
 The impressive Gothic cloister is decorated with stunning azulejos telling the story of the Virgin Mary and Ovid’s Metamorphoses.

-Tip: We went there right for the opening so we were able to completely soak in the calm and peacefulness of this majestic place.
+Tip: I went there right for the opening so we were able to completely soak in the calm and peacefulness of this majestic place.
 (9am-7pm except on Sundays, 3€/pers.)

 - Igreja do Carmo